iamvitalyo/jin/readme.txt

 How much finished our product will cost, it must be free, but our AI can told that price = development time.

+We 5 at the left side of circle, at the right we have also symbols of minds, so we not alone, and alien exists, and they vvery smart, maybe if we will raise gray flag they will help us.

 Woman please we need your help!
 All files on project are free, you can fork or dowload all and create your own project.
 Need to check this information but i will write: statistics of child death on African continent - 1 child / per 10 seconds,